 The St. Olaf Band opened the newest page in its illustrious history with the 1994 appointment of Dr. Timothy Mahr as conductor, replacing Miles Johnson who retired after his 37th year as band director.
-A St. Olaf graduate, Dr. Mahr has since continued Miles Johnson’s legacy pushing the band to new levels at every possible opportunity.
+A St. Olaf graduate, Dr. Mahr has since continued the band’s legacy by pushing the ensemble to new levels at every possible opportunity.
 In March 1997, the St. Olaf Band toured California for nine days.
 They were one of four college or university bands invited to perform at the prestigious American Bandmasters Association National Convention.